paul-f-baumeister/impera-simulator/README.md

 # impera-simulator
 A simulator for populations living and sharing resources on a (spherical) map

+# optional dependencies
+ - OpenGL for the GUI

 # how to build
 cd src
 make